CLIENT SITE ACCESS

 · The Personal Information to be disclosed is publicly available.

 STA will obtain assurances from its Agents that they will safeguard Personal Information in accordance with this Policy.
-Examples of appropriate assurances that may be provided by Agents include: a contract obligating the Agent to provide at least the same level of protection as is required by the relevant Safe Harbor Principles, being subject to EU Directive 95/46/EC (the EU Data Protection Directive), Safe Harbor certification by the Agent, or being subject to another European Commission adequacy finding.
+Examples of appropriate assurances that may be provided by Agents include a contract obligating the Agent to provide at least the same level of protection as is required by the relevant Safe Harbor Principles, being subject to EU Directive 95/46/EC (the EU Data Protection Directive), Safe Harbor certification by the Agent, or being subject to another European Commission adequacy finding.
 Where STA has knowledge that an Agent is using or disclosing Personal Information in a manner inconsistent with this Policy, STA will take reasonable steps to prevent or stop the use or disclosure.
 When STA transfers personal information to a third party that is acting as STA’s Agent, before doing so STA will ascertain that the third party safeguards Personal Information consistent with this Policy.
 Transfers of information permitted under this notice, either to third parties or within the STA organization, include the transfer of data from one jurisdiction to another, such as transfers to and from the United States of America.

 ACCESS AND CORRECTION: Upon reasonable request, STA will grant individuals reasonable access to Personal Information that it holds about them.
 In addition, STA will take reasonable steps to permit individuals to correct, amend, or delete information that is demonstrated to be inaccurate or incomplete.

-SECURITY: STA will take reasonable precautions to protect Personal Information in its possession from loss, misuse and unauthorized access, disclosure, alteration and destruction.
+SECURITY: STA will take reasonable precautions to protect Personal Information in its possession from loss, misuse, and unauthorized access, disclosure, alteration, and destruction.

 ENFORCEMENT: STA will conduct compliance audits of its relevant privacy practices to verify compliance with this Policy and the Safe Harbor Principles, and will provide a statement, at least one time each year, signed by STA’s authorized representatives, verifying STA’s adherence to the Safe Harbor Principles.

-DISPUTE RESOLUTION: STA will investigate and attempt to resolve complaints and disputes regarding use and disclosure of Personal Information in accordance with the principles contained in this Policy.
+DISPUTE RESOLUTION: STA will investigate and attempt to resolve complaints and disputes regarding the use and disclosure of Personal Information in accordance with the principles contained in this Policy.
 For any dispute that cannot be resolved through STA’s internal process, STA has agreed to participate in the dispute resolution procedures of the panel established by the European data protection authorities to resolve disputes pursuant to the Safe Harbor Principles.
 In the event that STA or such authorities determine that STA did not comply with this Policy, STA will take appropriate steps to address any adverse effects and to promote future compliance.

 LIMITATION ON APPLICATION OF PRINCIPLES

-Adherence by STA to these Safe Harbor Principles may be limited (a) to the extent required to respond to a legal or ethical obligation; and (b) to the extent expressly permitted by an applicable law, rule or regulation.
+Adherence by STA to these Safe Harbor Principles may be limited (a) to the extent required to respond to a legal or ethical obligation; and (b) to the extent expressly permitted by applicable law, rule or regulation.

 Questions or comments regarding this Policy should be submitted to STA by mail or e-mail as follows: